The Beverly Hillbillies: 1993 special

-In 1993, Ebsen, Douglas, and Baer reunited onscreen for the only time in the CBS-TV retrospective television special, The Legend of the Beverly Hillbillies, which ranked as the fourth-most watched television program of the week—a major surprise given the mediocre rating for the 1981 television film.
+In 1993, Ebsen, Douglas, and Baer reunited onscreen for the only time in the CBS-TV retrospective television special, The Legend of the Beverly Hillbillies hosted by Mac Davis and written by Al Bendix, Tino Insana, and Mike Rowe while Dakin Matthews served as the field interviewer.
+This special was ranked as the fourth-most watched television program of the week—a major surprise given the mediocre rating for the 1981 television film.
 It was a rare tribute from the "Tiffany network", which owed much of its success in the 1960s to the series, but has often seemed embarrassed by it in hindsight, often downplaying the show in retrospective television specials on the network's history and rarely inviting cast members to participate in such all-star broadcasts.

-The Legend of The Beverly Hillbillies special ignored several plot twists of the television film, notably Jethro was now not a film director, but a leading Los Angeles physician.
-Critter-loving Elly May was still in California with her animals, but Jed was back home in the Hills, having lost his fortune, stolen by the now-imprisoned banker Drysdale.
+The Legend of The Beverly Hillbillies special ignored several plot twists of the television film, notably that Jethro was now not a film director but a leading Los Angeles physician.
+Critter-loving Elly May was still in California with her animals.
+Jed was back home in the Hills where he declined interviews until now.
+He also mentioned how he got richer in the hills where he purchased some land and spends some of his days whittling.
 Nancy Kulp had died in 1991 and was little referred to beyond the multitude of film clips that dotted the special.
+When asked if he bears no grudge against Drysdale, Jed states "I never bear no grudge against any man.
+The way I see it, I lost some money, but Mr. Drysdale lost his freedom.
+I don't think I'm bad off at all."
+Jed then tells his interviewer that he goes into town to ring up Elly May and that Jethro brings his children around often.
+He then takes the man interviewing with him to meet some friends unaware that he struck oil again.
+The scene closes with Jed dancing to the theme song with Jerry Scoggins while Earl Scruggs and Roy Clark (who is substituting for the late Lester Flatt) playing the music.
 The special was released on VHS tape by CBS/Fox Video in 1995 and as a bonus feature on the Official Third Season DVD Set in 2009.